RayanHarbi/GhaziAlgosaibi/README.md

 ## Please submit your project before Sunday 28/3/2021

 * any question will be on our slack channel
-** the hole Thursday will be for the project
+** the whole Thursday will be for the project